Develop a bobby van scheme for Dorset

 The OPCC’s scoping work is now complete and the project has been formally handed over to the Force for implementation.
 The OPCC Chief Executive is a trustee of the charity, and will continue to assist with the implementation and monitoring of the Dorset project alongside the other trustees.

-The scheme is set to be launched in January 2020.
+The scheme was launched in January 2020.